Calebfergy/LambAgentic-Landing/README.md

   FOR UPDATE TO authenticated
   USING (true);

+CREATE POLICY "Authenticated users can delete leads" ON leads FOR DELETE TO authenticated
+  USING (true);

 -- Add indexes for performance
 CREATE INDEX IF NOT EXISTS idx_leads_email ON leads(email);
 CREATE INDEX IF NOT EXISTS idx_leads_status ON leads(status);